m-Muhaimin/beebotUI/replit.md

 ## Data Storage Solutions

-The application uses a **PostgreSQL** database with **Drizzle ORM**:
+The application uses a **Supabase PostgreSQL** database with **Drizzle ORM**:

-- **Database**: PostgreSQL as the primary database (configured for Neon serverless)
+- **Database**: Supabase PostgreSQL as the primary database (serverless PostgreSQL platform)
 - **ORM**: Drizzle ORM for type-safe database operations and schema management
 - **Migrations**: Drizzle Kit for database schema migrations stored in `/migrations`
 - **Schema**: Centralized schema definitions in `/shared/schema.ts` with Zod validation
-- **Connection**: Neon serverless driver for PostgreSQL connections
+- **Connection**: Direct PostgreSQL connection via Drizzle with Supabase connection string

-Currently implements a basic user schema with username/password fields and UUID primary keys.
+Implements conversation and message schemas for AI chat functionality with UUID primary keys and proper relationships.

 ## Authentication and Authorization